Post Exposure Prophylaxis (PEP) Treatment

 PEP is an antiviral treatment given to individuals to reduce the chance of seroconverting due to a potential HIV infection.

-PEP has been shown to be highly effective if given early after a high risk exposure, ie unprotected intercourse or needle stick injury.
+PEP has been shown to be highly effective with 72 hours if given early after a high risk exposure, ie unprotected intercourse or needle stick injury.

 PEP should begin as soon as possible after an exposure as its protective effect is reduced if begun after 72 hours.
 The usual course of treatment is 28 days.

 Because PEP can delay viral replication, individuals who have taken PEP should have an HIV test, 1, 3 and 6 months after the initial exposure.

 You should consult a specialised medical professional before starting the treatment to assess your risk.
 If you require PEP urgently